 Jeg Jr. is the only professional racer in history to win a national event title from all 16 starting spots.
 During his Indy win in 2000, Jeg Jr. qualified No. 16.

-Troy Jr. is driving the SealMaster Top Fuel dragster, owned by drag racing and aviation legend Connie Kalitta.
-The car is tuned by Jim Oberhofer.
-Troy Jr. is teammates with 42-time national event winner Doug Kalitta, 2013 Top Fuel champion Shawn Langdon and Funny Car drivers J.R.
-Todd and Alexis DeJoria.
+Troy Jr. is driving the SealMaster Top Fuel dragster, which is owned by drag racing and aviation legend Connie Kalitta.
+The car is tuned by veteran crew chief Jim Oberhofer.
+Troy Jr. is racing as a teammate to 42-time national event winner Doug Kalitta and 2013 Top Fuel champion Shawn Langdon.
+Troy Jr.’s teammates also include Funny Car drivers J.R.
+Todd and

-The Kalitta team recently debuted a new SealMaster dragster chassis for Troy Jr. The Kalitta team builds its own race cars in-house at the Ypsilanti, Mich., facility.
+The Kalitta team recently debuted a new SealMaster dragster chassis for Troy Jr. last weekend in Denver.
+The Kalitta team builds its own race cars in-house at the Ypsilanti, Mich. facility.

-Following the Sonoma event, Troy Jr. is the No. 10-ranked driver in the Top Fuel class.
+Following the Denver event, Troy Jr. is the No. 10-ranked driver in the Top Fuel class.
 So far, Troy Jr. has reached the quarterfinals at four events in Pomona, Gainesville, Houston and Epping.
-His best elapsed time is a 3.696, recorded in Phoenix, and his top speed is 328.86 mph, recorded in Gainesville.
+His best elapsed time is a 3.696 recorded in Phoenix, and his top speed is 328.86 mph recorded in Gainesville.

 Troy Jr. is a five-time NHRA national event winner and the first third-generation Coughlin to win a major event.
 Troy Jr. won Super Comp titles at the 2009 Las Vegas race and the 2010 U.S. Nationals and the Gainesville event in 2013.
 He also won a pair of national events in 2014 at the Chevrolet Performance U.S. Nationals and the JEGS Northern SPORTSnationals.

 Troy Jr. was the 2013 NHRA North Central Division Super Gas champion.